 georgejmclittle - Fotolia

-As one of the top cloud providers, Google must keep up with the competitive nature of the cloud and release services to meet the needs of its customers.
-Similar to AWS and Azure, there are a range of Google Cloud tools for users to choose from to help ease some of the stress that comes with the public cloud.
+As one of the top cloud providers, Google must continually improve its services and tools to keep up with its competitors.
+Similar to what's available on AWS and Microsoft Azure, there are a range of Google Cloud management tools IT teams can choose from to help ease some of the stress that comes with the public cloud.

-Review five of Google's newer cloud services and tools and determine if they could be useful for your workloads.
+Break down these five Google Cloud services and determine if they could be useful for your workload management.

 Google Cloud Deployment Manager

-Developers use scripts to automate mundane tasks and add efficiency to their implementations.
-Infrastructure as code (IaC) is the most comprehensive option for scripting because it creates an abstraction layer between applications and the underlying infrastructure to automate all operational tasks.
+Developers use scripts to automate mundane tasks and make implementations more efficient.
+Infrastructure as code is the most comprehensive option for scripting, because it creates an abstraction layer between applications and the underlying infrastructure to automate all operational tasks.